rikashore/MystPaste.NET/README.md

 ## Documentation

-Currently there is no documentation website besides the bundled XML docstrings.
+Alongside the bundled XML Docs, Check out the Wiki for documentation.

 If you require any further assistance, feel free to open an issue or join the [discord guild](https://discord.gg/uXhtH9ZbxN).